 All letters offering positions to international candidates should include a phrase that “under the regulations of the Immigration Reform and Control Act of 1986, BGSU must verify your identity and employment eligibility within three (3) days of the start of work.”

-Upon arrival at BGSU, newly appointed non-immigrant faculty and staff are to report to the contracting office to complete the Form I-9, Employment Eligibility Verification.
+Upon arrival at BGSU, newly appointed non-immigrant faculty and staff are to report to International Programs & Partnerships to complete the Form I-9, Employment Eligibility Verification.
 An authorized BGSU staff member, representing the employer, is required to verify an international’s work authorization and identity, and to attest on the I-9 form, under penalty of perjury, that the information provided is true.
-Faculty & Staff Immigration Services will assist departments/schools and hiring units in completing the form and examining the foreign national’s documentation necessary to comply with this law.

 International hires should be prepared to present their passport, Arrival-Departure Record (Form I-94), visa, EAD, or any other immigration documents necessary to complete the employment verification process.